Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Abstract

 \section{Abstract}

-Conventional molecular dynamics (MD) simulation approaches, such as \textit{ab initio} MD and empirical force field MD, face significant trade-offs between physical accuracy and computational efficiency.
-This work presents a novel Potential-free Data-driven Molecular Dynamics (PDMD) framework for predicting system energy and atomic forces of variable-sized water clusters (H\textsubscript{2}O)\textsubscript{$n\leq21$}.
-Specifically, PDMD employs the smooth overlap of atomic positions descriptor to generate high-dimensional, equivariant features before leveraging ChemGNN, a graph neural network model that adaptively learns the atomic chemical environments without requiring a priori knowledge.
-Through an iterative self-consistent training approach, the converged PDMD achieves a mean absolute error of 7.1 meV/atom for energy and 59.8 meV/\AA ~for forces, outperforming the state-of-the-art DeepMD by $\sim$80\% in energy accuracy and $\sim$200\% in force prediction.
-As a result, PDMD can reproduce the \textit{ab initio} MD properties of water clusters at a tiny fraction of its computational cost.
-These results demonstrate that the proposed PDMD offers multiple-phase predictive power, enabling ultra-fast, general-purpose MD simulations while retaining \textit{ab initio} accuracy.
+Conventional molecular dynamics (MD) simulation approaches, such as \textit{ab initio} MD (AIMD) and empirical force field MD (EFFMD), face significant trade-offs between physical accuracy and computational efficiency.
+This work presents a linear-scaling potential-free data-driven molecular dynamics (PDMD) framework for predicting system energy and atomic forces of arbitrary-sized water clusters (H\textsubscript{2}O)\textsubscript{n}.
+Specifically, PDMD employs a Gaussian-based geometry descriptor to generate high-dimensional, atomistic footprints, then leverages ChemGNN, a graph neural network model that adaptively learns the atomic chemical environments without requiring \textit{a priori} knowledge.
+Through an iterative self-consistent training approach, the converged PDMD achieves a mean absolute error of 1.39 meV/atom for energy, outperforming other state-of-the-art models such as DeepMD, MACE, NequIP, and SevenNet by at least 2.6x in accuracy with the same dataset.
+As a result, the linear-scaling PDMD can reproduce the AIMD properties of water clusters at orders-of-magnitude lower computational cost, as illustrated by simulations of systems consisting of thousands or more molecules.
+These results demonstrate that the proposed PDMD offers multiphase predictive power and enables ultra-fast, general-purpose MD simulations while retaining AIMD-level accuracy.
+This accuracy is achieved by efficiently capturing many-body potentials that are critical in numerous polyatomic systems but are often missing in EFFMD.
+Moreover, we have constructed an \textit{ab initio} dataset with over 300,000 (H\textsubscript{2}O)\textsubscript{n} structures, standardized in a unified PyTorch Geometric framework, to support scalable evaluation of artificial intelligence methods for molecular dynamics.

 \setstretch{2}